-The Fifth Gate II – The Mocking Voice Struck
+The Fifth Gate II – The Enemy, The Mocking Voice

-It was late night when my husband crawled into bed beside me.
-I said, “You don’t mind if I read a while longer?”
+It was late night.
+I said to my husband, “You don’t mind if I read a while longer?”

 He leaned toward me.
 We embraced.
-Our lips touched soft and loving.
-Suddenly the mocking voice struck me with the force of a rattlesnake uncoiling and sinking its venom into my mind.
-You kiss a dead man, it said.
+Our lips touched, a soft and loving good night kiss.
+From out of the depths of my mind a voice struck me with the force of a rattlesnake sinking its venomous words into our good night ritual.

-I said nothing to him about the mocking voice.
+I said nothing to him about the attack of the mocking voice.

 For awhile I lay awake.
 Thoughts swirled around in my head… I can’t lose him. statistics say otherwise.
-I hated knowing.
-I felt like I betrayed my husband.
+I hated knowing, and by knowing, I felt like I betrayed my husband.

 A few weeks into our cancer journey , my husband, a tough private person, made one request at a time the fight we faced overwhelmed me.
 “You must be brave!”